meglecz/mkCOInr/doc/content/reference.rst

     - Finds the smallest taxon that matches an already existing taxID (taking into account all taxIDs in the input taxonomy file)
     - Accepts taxID if at least 0.6 of the taxa in the upward input lineages matches the lineage of the taxID (for species level do not count the genus, since it matches necessarily the species name) OR Both the input taxon and taxID have a phylum rank
     - If the match between the input lineage and the taxID lineage is <=0.25, go to the next taxlevel
-    - If the match between the input lineage and the taxID lineage is between 0.25 and 0.6, print lineage to ambiguous file, and it should be checked manually
+    - If the match between the input lineage and the taxID lineage is between 0.25 and 0.6, print lineage to ambiguous file.
+It should be checked manually.

 The search for an existing taxID, takes into account